 Many people think that fish do not sleep because their eyes are always open.
 The thing is that there is no fish in the world that has the ability to close its eyes.
 Sleep in this species of animal is not about closed eyes but about rest.
 Mammals lie down on the floor and close their eyes while sleeping.
 However, fish do not behave that way.
 Rather, they go into a kind of relaxation that helps them regain their energy.

-If you’ve ever seen your Oscar fish sleep on its side at the bottom of your tank, I’m betting you were terrified at first.
+If you’ve ever seen your Oscar fish sleep at the bottom of the tank on its side, I’m betting you were terrified at first.
 Oscars have been known to sleep on its side at the bottom of their tanks or rivers.
 This is how they find time to sleep and rest.
 Many people believe that seeing a fish lying on its side at the bottom of a river is a very bad sign.
 But it is not a cause for alarm most of the time.

 If it’s not a cause for alarm, why is do my Oscar fish sleep on its side?

 Oscars, like a lot of cichlids, lie on their side when they enter a sleeping state.
 Sometimes, resting without even sleeping is out of their need.
-However, there are other reasons such as an Oscar fish sleep on its side on the bottom of the tank.
+However, there are other reasons such as an Oscar fish sleep at the bottom of the aquarium and on its side

 Oscars are very social animals.
 There is an inevitable hierarchical position between them, they are known for their territorial behaviour.
 If you keep more than one oscar fish in the same aquarium, there is bound to be a conflict.

 Another quite unexpected thing that can leave Oscar fish behind and hide at the bottom of the tank is human interaction.
 Oscars are very sensitive animals and it only makes sense that they are afraid of their home being invaded by human hands.